David Silveria: 2012–2015: Infinika

 On January 24, it was announced on YouTube that Silveria was playing drums for the experimental rock band Infinika alongside the founding member of ANYONE (and filmmaker) Riz Story.
 On January 27, it was confirmed with an article on Blabbermouth.net.
 Silveria stated that he wished to expand his musical scope with Infinika adding that it was technically the most advanced drumming of his career.
 On January 30, fan site Kornspace.com confirmed that Silveria had in fact joined the site, with a picture of Silveria holding a Kornspace banner.
 This confirmed previous comments that had supposedly been made by the drummer on the site earlier that week.
 Silveria stated that he would be touring with Infinika and that he was looking forward to the release of the first full-length album by the band, Echoes and Traces.

 On April 2, Infinika released a single and music video via YouTube called "Beautiful World".
 The video features footage of Silveria recorded for the Infinika – Promotional Clip.

 The album Echoes and Traces was released worldwide in September 2014.
 It features 14 tracks which vary widely from acoustic to psychedelic metal.
 Silveria stated that "the direction of the band would be defined by its rich mixture of sounds and unpredictable direction".
 Noting the mixed reviews from some Korn fans Silveria stated, "I have no interest in repeating myself.
 I want to keep expanding my drumming and Infinika allows me to explore the wide range of my drumming".

 On January 24, 2015, Infinika announced the band would be dissolved.
+The following year, Story claimed on Facebook that Silveria did not perform on Echoes and Traces, and that the album had already been completed when "attaching silveria [sic] to it seemed like a good 'business' move at the time."
+Story also stated that Silveria had been kicked out of the band due to political disagreements between the two, including Silveria's support for Donald Trump.

-2016–2018: Leaving Core10 for Breaking in a Sequence (B.I.A.S.)
+2016–2018: Core 10, Breaking in a Sequence (B.I.A.S.)

-Silveria stated he would be joining a band by the name of Core10 on his Facebook page.
-On May 22, 2018, it was announced that Silveria and everyone else in the band, aside from their two frontmen, had quit the band due to mixed reviews and creative differences.

-Silveria then helped form a new band called Breaking in a Sequence (B.I.A.S) with singer Rich Nguyen, guitarist and vocalist Joe Taback, guitarist Mike Martin, and bassist Chris Dorame.